 - Use painter’s tape to line the edges of windows, doors, moulding and the edge where the walls meet the ceiling.
 The tape will help you create neat, clean lines as you paint.

-- Press the painter’s tape into place using a putty knife to ensure paint does not bleed through.
+- Press the painter’s tape into place using a putty knife to ensure paint doesn't bleed through.

 - Remove light switch and outlet covers so you don’t have to worry about accidentally painting over them.

-- Protect anything you don’t want painting using drop cloths and painter’s tape.
+- Protect anything you don’t want painted using drop cloths and painter’s tape.
 Cover doorknobs using small plastic bags that are sealed around the knob with tape or rubber bands.